FIVE MOST SURPRISING FINDS

 The National Fatherhood Initiative, which has operated evidence-based fatherhood programs across the country, has consistently found that when Black fathers are provided with resources, support, and institutional recognition, engagement increases further.
 Their 24/7 Dad program, evaluated across multiple sites, found significant improvements in parenting knowledge, father-child interaction, and co-parenting relationships.

-The Responsible Fatherhood programs funded under the Deficit Reduction Act showed similar results: when you invest in Black fathers rather than stigmatizing them, they respond with increased involvement.
+The Responsible Fatherhood programs funded under the Deficit Reduction Act showed similar results.
+When you invest in Black fathers rather than stigmatizing them, they respond with increased involvement.

 “When the CDC publishes data showing Black fathers are the most involved in the country, it becomes a footnote.
 When a study shows fatherlessness, it becomes a news cycle.
 That asymmetry is not journalism.
 It is narrative maintenance.”